Concrete Driveway Repair: When to DIY and When to Call a Pro

 Don’t procrastinate on concrete driveway repairs.
 Problems may expand and worsen if you wait.
-Handy homeowners can perform many repairs, unless the problems are widespread or caused by serious structural issues.
+Handy homeowners can perform many of these repairs themselves, unless the problems are widespread or caused by serious structural issues.
 Here are the most common concrete driveway repairs, listed from simplest DIY fixes to more complex, professional jobs.

+Temporary fix for cracks.
 Isolated cracks and holes in a driveway require simple DIY filling work.
-Concrete caulk is a good temporary fix to keep a minor crack from spreading as water seeps in.
-It's a particularly good idea in winter.
-The weather conditions aren’t ideal for concrete work, but water might slip into a crack, freeze and expand if the crack isn'tfilled.
+Concrete caulk is a fine temporary fix to keep a minor crack from spreading as water seeps in.
+It's a particularly good idea in winter, when weather conditions aren’t ideal for concrete work, but water might slip into a crack, freeze and expand if the crack isn't filled.

 Concrete caulk is good for a temporary DIY fix for a minor crack.

-For filling small holes, cut straight, clean edges by holding a masonry blade at a 15-degree angle and chiseling out the concrete.
+Fill small holes.
+Cut straight, clean edges by holding a masonry blade at a 15-degree angle and chiseling out the concrete.
 Then fill with vinyl-reinforced patching compound in thin layers and wait about 30 minutes between layers.
 The top layer should end up just higher than the surface, with feathered edges beyond the original hole.

 Be sure to cure the repaired area by covering it with plastic sheeting for about a week, checking to make sure it stays damp.
 Also consider adding a coat of masonry paint to help the patched area match the rest of the driveway.